Projects

 Funding the Commons

 Funding the Commons (FtC) originated as an event series aiming to cultivate a public goods community spanning across the spectrum, including Web2, Web3, research, philanthropy, government, and industry.
 Its primary focus is the fostering of innovative public goods funding mechanisms.
-By leveraging the FtC community, brand, events, extensive resources from key partners, and a growing builder community, the organization aims to establish a sustainable PGF ecosystem, and shape the discourse around public goods funding.

 Open Source Scholarship